SEAT Arona Review & Prices

 The back seats are fine for kids and teens but don’t have enough legroom for taller adults.
 The middle seat is narrow and a hump in the floor forces you to splay your legs in an uncomfortable manner.

 Storage pockets in the front seatbacks are only offered on the top three trims, although the door bins are of a decent size.
-Alternatives like the Renault Captur and VW T-Cross are far more spacious in the rear, but the Arona is fine if you don’t need to squeeze adults in there very often.
+Alternatives like the Renault Captur and Volkswagen T-Cross are far more spacious in the rear, but the Arona is fine if you don’t need to squeeze adults in there very often.
 A pair of ISOFIX anchor points are provided in the outer two seats.

 Boot space